Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

----
-title: Tool
-toolName: Tool
-stub: true
-img: tool.jpg
-imgCaption: "`tool structure` being used to compile a JMS"
-keywords:
-  - lightmap
-  - radiosity
-  - cli
-thanks:
-  - to: gbMichelle
-    for: Hardcoded tag patch reversing
-  - to: MosesOfEgypt
-    for: Explanation of radiosity passes
----

 **Tool** (**tool.exe**), is a [command-line][] utility used to compile data into [tags][], and tags into [maps][map].
 It is part of the [HEK][].

 # Structure compilation